 Viking Compass Tire Cover

-Our Spare Tire Cover are printed on a heavy-weight Automotive, Marine 32 ounce expandable vinyl.
+Our Spare Tire Cover is printed on a heavy-weight Automotive, Marine 32 ounce expandable vinyl.
 The tire cover is held on by a strong shock cord sewn into the back edge.

 Recommended by Automotive Dealerships Worldwide.